 Subd.
 8. Guest dosing.
-Allows a treatment program to administer medication to a person who is not a client of the program if the person is enrolled in an opioid treatment program elsewhere in the state or country and is receiving the medication on a temporary basis.
+Allows a treatment program to administer medication on a temporary basis to a person who is not a client of the program if the person is enrolled in an opioid treatment program elsewhere in the state or country.
+Permits guest dosing when a client's primary clinic is not open and the client does not receive at-home doses.
+Limits guest dosing to not more than 30 consecutive days .